| Labeling

 program.
 To add to the challenge of labeling all hazardous

-waste for shipment, another set of rules apply under the Department
+materials, to prepare hazardous waste for shipment, another set of rules apply under the Department

 of Transportation (DOT).